Fulke Greville, 1st Baron Brooke: Critical reception

 Charles Lamb commented on Greville: "He is nine parts Machiavel and Tacitus, for one of Sophocles and Seneca...
 Whether we look into his plays or his most passionate love-poems, we shall find all frozen and made rigid with intellect."
 He goes on to speak of the obscurity of expression that runs through all of Greville's poetry.

 Andrea McCrea sees the influence of Justus Lipsius in the Letter to an Honourable Lady, but elsewhere detects a scepticism more akin to Michel de Montaigne.

 A rhyming elegy on Greville, published in Henry Huth's Inedited Poetical Miscellanies, brings charges of miserliness against him.

 Robert Pinsky has asserted that this work is comparable in force of imagination to John Donne.

 Family

 Lord Brooke, who never married, left no natural heirs, and his senior (Brooke) barony passed to his cousin and adopted son, Robert Greville (1608–1643), who took the side of Parliament in the English Civil War, and defeated the Royalists in a skirmish at Kineton in August 1642.
 Robert was killed during the siege of Lichfield on 2 March 1643, having survived the elder Greville by only fifteen years.
 His other barony (Willoughby de Broke) was inherited by his sister Margaret who married Sir Richard Verney.

+Greville planned for a shared tomb with his lifelong friend, Philip Sidney.